How do I search PERC decisions to determine if I have an Unfair Labor Practice?

 - Also pay attention to the facts of the case to see if the it was determined that the specific facts met the criteria necessary to find a duty of fair representation violation.

 - After reading the decision do you believe the facts of your case show that there was a duty of fair representation violation?
 Did the union act in a discriminatory (of protected class), arbitrary, or bad faith manner toward you?
 If you believe your facts meet the necessary criteria, the next step is to file an unfair labor practice complaint.

 Common Search Terms

-Invidious discrimination, duty of fair representation, mandatory subjects, duty to bargain, unilateral change, interference or independent interference, discrimination, good faith, domination, provide information, skimming, contracting out.
+Contracting out, discrimination, domination, duty of fair representation, duty to bargain, good faith, independent interference or interference, invidious discrimination, mandatory subjects, provide information, skimming, unilateral change.

 We recommend using the “Advanced Search” feature instead of searching by collection.
 If you have issues or questions, please email firstname.lastname@example.org.

-Closure orders following the withdrawal of a case used to be assigned decision numbers and have never been published, therefore some decision numbers will not appear.
+Prior to 2015, closure orders following the withdrawal of a case were assigned decision numbers but not published, therefore those decision numbers will not appear.
 Court Citations will be referenced but not linked; those documents can be found using the Washington Courts search engine.

 Try Using Lexbox:

 A feature that allows you to track and manage your decision research.